PKU-Alignment/Safe-Policy-Optimization/README.md

 ### Multi-Agent

-We also provide a safe MARL algorithm benchmark for safe MARL research on the challenging tasks of Safety DexterousHands and Safety-Gymnasium multi-agent velocity tasks.
+We also provide a safe MARL algorithm benchmark on the challenging tasks of Safety-Gymnasium  [Safe Multi-Agent Velocity](https://www.safety-gymnasium.com/en/latest/environments/safe_multi_agent.html) and [Safe Isaac Gym](https://www.safety-gymnasium.com/en/latest/environments/safe_isaac_gym.html) tasks.
 HAPPO, MACPO, MAPPO-Lag and MAPPO have already been implemented.

-#### Multi-Agent Training

 To train a multi-agent algorithm: